Shoah

 If you haven't seen it yet, Shoah may not be what you expect.
 It isn't an academic account with a narrator telling you what happened when over crunchy, black and white shots of Hitler shouting speeches and animated maps.
 This is documentary as deeply personal art, not a history lesson.
 This is Claude Lanzmann wandering the entire globe interviewing everybody with a personal attachment to the holocaust and not letting go until he gets to the profound heart of the matter every single time.
 He shares some colorful personality traits with Marcus Ophüls, sometimes giving an air of subversive almost naughtiness in where he goes with his camera.
 He's of course appropriately respectful and reverent to the survivors and the tragedy, but he also pushes some people pretty far: like Polish citizens who possibly found the silver linings in their Jewish neighbors' disappearances, or brazenly walking into a former Nazi's workplace, cameras rolling (remember, this was long before Michael Moore developed his brand of filmmaking).
 And yet it's never brash spectacle, this is no trashy Vice documentary.
 When he secretly records a former death camp guard, at first there might be an air of giddy "look what we're up to" energy, but then as he talks more and more, revealing details not preserved in any other historical documents, it becomes an existentially challenging conversation, not to mention a very important historical record.

-New Yorker DVD on top; Criterion blu-ray below.
+New Yorker DVD top; Criterion DVD mid; Criterion BD bottom.

 The original DVDs are framed a bit oddly, slightly taller than 1.33 at 1.29:1.
 They don't seem to actually have any additional vertical information, however.
 Instead, to seem to have lost some picture on the sides (chiefly the right), which is restored in Criterion's new 1.37:1 scan.
-So that's already a nice improvement.
-Otherwise, the DVD was alright for its time, but grain clear lines definitely benefit from the HD treatment.
+At least for their blu-ray.
+Curiously, their DVD is slightly window-boxed to 1.35:1.
+No idea why the difference, but neither one reveals any additional picture; the DVD is just squeezed a little bit.
+Still, either is a nice improvement over the New Yorker.
+Otherwise, their DVD was alright for its time, but the film definitely benefit from the HD treatment.
 Thanks to the 4k, there is a bit more detail in there as well, but we really seem to have hit the limits of how much can be pulled from the original negatives, especially as this was a 16mm film.
 So it's going to be grainy, but the grain is very natural here.
 Dirt and scratches have been cleaned up, too.
 My only criticism is that the color-timing seems to lean a bit too heavily on the green end; but it's a big improvement on everything that's come before it.

 And, of course, being a documentary with different types of archival footage, quality will vary in different scenes.
 The above shot, for example, was taken from a small, hidden camera which was broadcasting (like live TV, not taping) to a van parked across the street.
 And that footage was shot with a film camera pointed at the little monitor in the van as it was happening live.
 So naturally those scenes look much worse.
 But like all elements of the film, they look as good as they ever have or could here on this blu-ray.

-The English audio is uncompressed, presented in its original mono form, and their are additional audio tracks provided in French, German, Hebrew, Polish and Yiddish.
+The blu's English audio is uncompressed, presented in its original mono form, and their are additional audio tracks provided in French, German, Hebrew, Polish and Yiddish.
 There are also regular English subtitles and English closed captioning.
+The DVDs, of course, are lossy.

 Now unsurprisingly, the New Yorker discs didn't have any special features with it.
 But very impressively, Criterion has provided a good deal of supplemental material.
 There are two interviews with Lanzmann himself, which combined add up to about 75 minutes, so like the film itself, they get fairly thorough.
 Then there's another 30+ minute feature where they interview camera operator Caroline Champetier.
 Basically, you're going to have questions after viewing this film, and these do a good job answering them.
 And they've got the trailer, which actually you'd think New Yorker could've come up with.